Coulomb Correlation and Information Entropies in Confined Helium-Like Atoms: Results and discussions

 \subsection{Strong confinement regime}

 { }

 The strong or extreme confinement regime for confined atomic system can be defined when the influence of the confining potential becomes greater than the free atomic system potential to specific configurations (or $r_c$ values).
-One important characteristic of the strong confinement region is that the probability density is highly concentrated in position space, distinctly to weakly confined regions~\cite{MONTGOMERY20102044,AQUINO2003326,FLORESRIVEROS20101246}.
-In these papers, the definition of specific radii for the strong confinement regime in two-electrons atoms was based on the ionization radius.
+One important characteristic of the strong confinement region is that the probability density is highly concentrated in position space, distinctly to weakly confined regions.
+The definition of specific radii for the strong confinement regime in two-electrons atoms can be based on the ionization radius~\cite{MONTGOMERY20102044,AQUINO2003326,FLORESRIVEROS20101246}.
 In our previous studies of confined harmonic oscillator~\cite{wallas_fred_educacional} and confined hydrogenic-like atoms~\cite{wallas_fred_internacional}, we have suggested that the entropy sum can be employed to determine a strong or rigorous confinement regime.

-Here, based on the entropy sum we define three regions in the confined two-electrons atoms.
-The intermediate confinement region is close of $S_t^{min}$ where the confinement and Coulomb potentials are compensated.
-This region is formed by $r_c$ values that limits the half well depth in the $S_t$ versus $r_c$ curves.
-In its turn the half well depth is given by
+In the present work, based on the entropy sum we define three regions of confinement for the systems.
+In the strong confinement region, when $r_c \rightarrow 0$, the confinement potential is preponderant.
+On the other hand, the weak confinement correspond to the regions where $r_c \rightarrow \infty$ and the Coulomb potential is dominant.
+The intermediate confinement region is close of the value of $S_t^{min}$ where the effects of the confining and Coulomb potentials has approximately a similar impact or influence on the system (the confinement and Coulomb potentials are compensated).

+To illustrate and define more precisely the confinement regimes we use the values of $S_t$, obtained by $\varphi_2$ function, to plot the graph of the entropy sum for the H$^{-}$, He and Li$^+$ atoms in Fig.~\ref{somaentropica10}.
+The intermediate confinement region for each atom studied is defined between the values of $r_c$ where the horizontal line crosses the curve of $S_t$ versus $r_c$.
+The horizontal line marks the half well depth of the entropy curve, being given by

-The $S_t$ values are calculated in $r_c$ tending to infinity and in $r_c^{min}$ ($r_c$ value where $S_t^{min}$ occurs).
-The strong and weak confinement correspond to the regions where are dominant the confinement ($r_c \rightarrow 0$) or Coulombian ($r_c \rightarrow \infty$) potentials, respectively.
-In Figure~\ref{somaentropica2} we present the $S_t$ versus $r_c$ curves for the H$^{-}$, He and Li$^+$ atoms, where the horizontal lines that cross the graphs represent the half well depth.
-In Table~\ref{quadro} we determine the three regions of the confined two-electrons atoms.
-We make this analysis using the $\varphi_2$ function to determine the $S_t$ values.
+where the $S_t$ values are calculated in $r_c$ tending to infinity and in $r_c^{min}$ ($r_c$ value where $S_t^{min}$ occurs).
+The use of $\sigma_{[atoms]}$ provides a good approximation for the intermediate confinement.
+As defined by Eq.~(\ref{sigma}), the main graph of Fig.~\ref{somaentropica10} have horizontal lines referring to H$^{-}$, He and Li$^+$ atoms, however due to the graphic scale these lines overlap.
+In the secondary graphic of the same figure we highlight a portion in zoom of the main graph contrasting the emergence of the three horizontal lines.